Lost-Outpost/outlander/GAMEPLAY.md

 ## Character Builds

-Consider the following mods when planning character builds in The Path:
+Consider the following mods when planning character builds in Outlander:

 ### Affinities